katyanaveka/generarive-models-aimasters/README.md

-# generarive-models-aimaters
+# generarive-models-aimasters

-My homeworks for the Generative models course by Roman Isachenko.
+My homeworks for the Generative models course.

 1. Autoregressive model on mnist.